wp-plugins/simple-e-commerce-shopping-cart/readme.txt

 == Usage ==

 1. First add products to your online database( shop ) through the 'Add/Edit Products' interface.
-2. To add the 'Add to Cart' button simply add the trigger text  [bizcart_add_to_cart id="prodcutID" ]  to a post or page next to the product.
+2. To add the 'Add to Cart' button simply add the trigger text  [simpleecommcart_add_to_cart id="prodcutID" ]  to a post or page next to the product.

 == Installation ==